boyer-nicolas/ombrage-bun-api/packages/examples/auth/README.md

 }
 ```

-This allows Better Auth to handle all `/auth/*` requests while integrating seamlessly with the Ombrage API framework.
+This allows Better Auth to handle all `/auth/*` requests while integrating seamlessly with the Koritsu framework.

 ### Better Auth Configuration